 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6000 lacks such a headphone port.

-Both the A6000 and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the A6000 and the A7S II have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the A7S II was followed by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A6000 Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the A6000 and A7S II can be found, respectively, in the Sony A6000 Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is the Sony A6000 better than the Sony A7S II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.